 If a person has already filed their claim on their own and the claim has been denied, a long-term disability lawyer can help appeal the decision.
 The disability insurance appeals process can be particularly involved.
 An experienced, board-certified disability attorney will be familiar with the law and will already know what kinds of evidence will win the claim.
 Just one missed deadline could cause irreparable harm, but an attorney will know applicable disability law and the rules and regulations that must be met.

 Request a Free Case Evaluation Today

 Ortiz Law Firm has years of experience fighting every major disability insurance company and the Social Security Administration.
 We offer a free case evaluation for long-term disability claimants whose claims were denied or terminated and SSDI claimants from initial application through the hearing process.
 Contact us today for more information about the service we provide or to discuss the specific details of your case.
-Call us at (888) 321-8131 or contact us through our website to request your free consultation with one of our attorneys.
+Call (888) 321-8131 to schedule your free consultation today.